Skip to main content

 Claiming Rewards

-Kusama stores the last 84 eras of reward information (e.g. maps of era number to validator points, staking rewards, nomination exposure, etc.).
+The relay chain stores the last 84 eras of reward information (e.g. maps of era number to validator points, staking rewards, nomination exposure, etc.).
 Rewards will not be claimable more than 84 eras after they were earned.
 This means that all rewards must be claimed within a maximum of 84 eras, although under certain circumstances (described below) this may be as low as 28 eras.

 If a validator kills their stash, any remaining rewards will no longer be claimable.
 Before doing this, however, they would need to first stop validating and then unbond the funds in their stash, which takes 28 eras.
 If a validator were to immediately chill and start unbonding after rewards are calculated, and nobody issued a payout for that era from that validator in the next 28 eras, the reward would no longer be claimable.